Most new-client setup problems come from the same small list of missed steps. Here's what trips people up, and the quick fix for each.

 Leaving Onboarding Spending Blank

-If you skip the Expenses step, the Cashflow tab has nothing to work with.
+If you skip the Expenses step, the Cash Flow page has nothing to work with.
 Savings rate, discretionary spending, and any income-gap math will all look empty.

 Fix: Enter a total spending number in onboarding even if you don't have a detailed budget yet.
 You can refine the categories later.